 10.2 Indemnity by Provider.
 The Provider agrees to defend, indemnify and hold the Firm, its directors, officers, employees, agents, contractors and affiliates, harmless from any loss, damage or liability, including all reasonable legal costs, that the Firm may incur as a result of or in connection with: (a) any valid claim that the Software or any portion of it infringes the intellectual property rights of any third party; (b) any third-party claim relating to or resulting from any breach by the Provider of the Provider’s obligations under this Agreement, including its obligation to comply with all Applicable Law.

 (a) Prior to Renewal.
 Except in the case of a month-to-month term, either party may terminate this Agreement by providing written notice to the other party at least (60) days prior to the end of the then current term.
-For month-to-month terms, the Firm may provide thirty (30) days prior written notice to terminate this Agreement.
-For greater certainty, such notice may be given prior to the end of such current term but will only take effect at the end of the then current term.
+For month-to-month terms, the Firm may provide written notice of cancellation to terminate this Agreement and the Firm’s account will be deleted at the end of the then-current month.
+For greater certainty, such notice may be given prior to the end of such a current term but will only take effect at the end of the then current term.